adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## OpenID connect out of scope
 The expertgroup that authored the expert advice on CloudEvents met on the 7th of juli and on 22nd september 2016.
 Based on their discussion OpenIDConnect was placed out of scope and not (yet) reccomended as a mandatory standard.

-## Based on international iGov standard
+## Based on international CloudEvents standard
-This profile is based upon the international government assurance profile for CloudEvents 2.0 (iGov) [iGOV.CloudEvents2] as published by the OpenID Foundation (https://openid.net/foundation/).
-It should be considered a fork of this profile as the iGov profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.
+This profile is based upon the international government assurance profile for CloudEvents 2.0 (CloudEvents) [CloudEvents.CloudEvents2] as published by the OpenID Foundation (https://openid.net/foundation/).
+It should be considered a fork of this profile as the CloudEvents profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.
-We have added the chapter Usecases to illustrate the specific usecase the iGov-NL profile is aimed at.
+We have added the chapter Usecases to illustrate the specific usecase the CloudEvents-NL profile is aimed at.
-Besides the CloudEvents profile iGov also has a complementary OpenID connect profile [iGOV.OpenID].
-If and when OpenID connect becomes a mandatory standard for the Dutch public sector iGov-NL can be expanded with a Dutch version of the iGov OpenID Connect profile.
-De usecase described at the beginning of iGov-NL was written with this possible expansion in mind.
+Besides the CloudEvents profile CloudEvents also has a complementary OpenID connect profile [CloudEvents.OpenID].
+If and when OpenID connect becomes a mandatory standard for the Dutch public sector CloudEvents-NL can be expanded with a Dutch version of the CloudEvents OpenID Connect profile.
+De usecase described at the beginning of CloudEvents-NL was written with this possible expansion in mind.

 # Detailed Rationale